In your locality…

 Go Gateshead is a local fitness membership based throughout Gateshead that offers gym membership, fitness classes, swimming, sports and much more.
 By clicking the below link you can access a list of the leisure centre’s that are part of Go Gateshead as well as all classes, sports and activities available and information on swimming and memberships.
 There any many membership choices to choose from to suit your fitness needs.

 Rowlands Gill Primary School are a School Games school and are currently at Bronze status.
-We will be updated our profile on this website to give you information on what we do within school.
+We will be updating our profile on their website to give you information on what we do within school.

 Click the below link to see information on ‘Get active to get healthy’ from the Department of Health:

 The funding has helped the NHS Change 4 Life Scheme.
 The Change 4 Life scheme helps you change your daily routines quickly and easily to become a more healthy and active household.
 It provides fun ideas to help you and your children stay fit and healthy.
 It includes food facts, smart snack swaps, recipes, activities and information on your child’s weight.
 The website is filled with great ideas, click the below link for more information: